How to Tell If You’re Over the Legal Limit

 - Difficulty standing or walking

 - Passed out or unable to move

-If you need to drive later and are feeling the first few signs of intoxication (chattiness, flushed face, delayed reactions, etc.), that is a good sign that you should stop drinking and give yourself time to sober up.
-Continuing to drink will cause you to be further impaired and unable to drive legally.
+If you need to drive later and feel the first few signs of intoxication (chattiness, flushed face, delayed reactions, etc.), that is a good sign that you should stop drinking and give yourself time to sober up.
+Continuing to drink will cause you to be unable to drive legally.

 Of course, we all know that people who are having difficulty walking, confusion, and drowsiness as a result of drinking shouldn’t drive.
 But should the confident, chatty ones also think twice?